Sally Hawkins: Early stage career

-In 1998, while still a student, she was cast as an extra in Star Wars: Episode I – The Phantom Menace.

 2000s

 In 2002, Hawkins played Samantha in Mike Leigh's film All or Nothing.
 It was the first of three films Hawkins and Leigh worked on together, the second of which was the 2004 film Vera Drake.
 She appeared as Slasher in the 2004 action film Layer Cake.
 Her first major television role came in 2005, when she played Susan Trinder in Fingersmith, an adaptation of Sarah Waters' novel of the same name, in which she co-starred with Imelda Staunton.
 She then starred in another BBC adaptation, Patrick Hamilton's Twenty Thousand Streets Under the Sky.
 Between 2003 and 2005 she appeared in four episodes of the BBC comedy series Little Britain.
 She acted in David Hare's adaptation of Federico García Lorca's play The House of Bernarda Alba in 2005, at Royal National Theatre.